-- 1) Amendments to the Bylaws may be proposed or initiated for approval by: - (a) The Advisory Council. - (b) Petition from 20% of the current Group Participants. - (c) The Dean of the College of Dentistry. - 2) Proposed amendments will be presented to the full membership and require ratification by two-thirds (2/3) of the members present at an annual or special meeting. - 3) Ratified amendments will be forwarded through the Dean of the College of Dentistry to the Senior Vice President and Provost of the Health Sciences Center for approval.
+- 1) Amendments to the Bylaws may be proposed or initiated for the consideration of the Regents by: - (a) The Advisory Council. - (b) Petition from 20% of the current Group Participants. - (c) The Dean of the College of Dentistry - 2) Proposed amendments will be presented to the full membership and require ratification by two-thirds (2/3) of the members present at an annual or special meeting. - 3) Ratified amendments will be forwarded through the Dean of the University of Oklahoma College of Dentistry, to the Senior Vice President and Provost of the Health Sciences Center, and to the President for approval for submission to the Board of Regents of the University of Oklahoma.